Open Mobile Menu

 English

-Joint English Leads: Emma Batt / Vicki Dickinson
+English Leads: Emma Batt & Vicki Dickinson

-Phonics Lead: Ellie Stevens
+Phonics Lead: Julie Farmery

 EYFS Literacy Lead: Carol Griffiths